LP: Thou Shalt Not Steal

 began to spread the word 3,000 miles across the U.S. about

-the wild, new sound of D&DD
+the wild, new sound of D&DD.
+They became national

 favorites.
 Today, their sound's gone international, and it's